RafeHatfield/yarl/docs/BALANCE_AND_TESTING_HARNESS.md

 1. Create YAML in `config/levels/scenario_<name>.yaml`
 2. Add to `SCENARIO_MATRIX` in `tools/balance_suite.py`
 3. Run `make balance-suite` to test
-4. Update baseline with `make balance-suite-baseline` when ready
+4. Update baseline with `make balance-suite-update-baseline` when ready

 See `docs/BALANCE_SUITE.md` for detailed instructions.